Ick! That Small Insect Could Be A Tick

 Warm, wet weather – such as spring 2013 in Lake County and Wisconsin – brings out ticks in high numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in Lake County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – goes by, they climb aboard.
+When a potential host – human, dog or other warm-blooded creature – wanders, they clamber aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-Lyme disease starts bad and only worsens.
+Lyme disease starts bad and goes downhill.
 The initial warning is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

 Ticks carry several other diseases with largely unpronounceable names.
 All have notably unpleasant symptoms.